 Severe Combined Immunodeficiency (SCID)

 Severe combined immunodeficiency (SCID) is a primary immunodeficiency disorder that involves combined humoral and cellular immunity deficiencies.
-It is caused by mutations in any one of many different genes (eg, for autosomal recessive forms, Janus kinase 3 [ JAK3 ], protein tyrosine phosphatase, receptor type, C [ PTPRC , or CD45 ], recombination activating genes 1 [ RAG1 ] and 2 [ RAG2 ]).
-Most types are autosomal recessive defects, so for the infant to be affected with SCID, the same gene must be mutated on both chromosomes.
+It is caused by mutations in any one of many different genes (eg, for autosomal recessive forms, Janus kinase 3 [JAK3], protein tyrosine phosphatase, receptor type, C [PTPRC, or CD45], recombination activating genes 1 [RAG1] and 2 [RAG2]).
+There are various forms of SCID that are autosomal recessive defects, so for the infant to be affected with SCID, the same gene must be mutated on both chromosomes.

 The 2nd most common form results from adenosine deaminase (ADA) deficiency, which leads to apoptosis of precursors for B, T, and NK cells; phenotype is T- B- NK-.